nathanreyes/v-calendar/docs-next/docs/calendar/dates.md

 type MonthInYear = 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12;
 ```

 Component rule values can be expressed as a single number or an array of numbers.
+Also, note that the `days` and `weeks` rules may be expressed as negative numbers to offset from the end of the repeat interval.

 In the example below, since repeating on multiple days of the month (15, 25), the `days` property must be an array.

 <Example centered>
   <DatesRepeat :example="2" />